If you pulled open the lid of your toilet tank right now, would you know how to spot and fix a problem there?

 Is this a product that people dream about owning?
 Of course not.
 It is a straightforward tool that allows you to handle the necessary chores of the bathroom.
 This plunger is built to last.
 That’s for certain.
 Click here to compare prices on Amazon and find the best deal on the Mr. Clean Turbo Plunger and Bowl Brush Caddy Set.

-What Is an Upflush Toilet and Why Would I Need One?
+What Is an Upflush Toilet?

 Upflush models make it possible to install it in locations where the plumbing design of your home would otherwise make it impossible.
 You can avoid the cost of an expensive change by taking advantage of the discharge system that comes with this unit.